 I'm a great believer in “The right plant in the right place”.

-Tip: Planting a single specimen iris?
-Orient the rhizome to the South so that it is not shaded by its own leaves.
+Tip: Plant with the rhizome pointing to the South so that it is not shaded by its own leaves.

-Tip: Planting a cluster of the same iris?
-Keep all the rhizomes in the centre of the planting, with the leaves in an outer circle.
-As the cluster grows, the leaves will move outwards, keeping the rhizomes in the centre.
-When you come to divide the cluster, all the rhizomes in the centre will be the same variety, allowing you to maintain a mass-planting of the same variety.
+Tip: Planting a cluster of iris?
+Keep all the rhizomes pointing in to the centre of the planting, with the leaves in an outer circle.
+As the cluster grows, the leaves will move outwards, keeping the rhizomes in the centre, with as little shading as possible.